anammagalhaes/compliance_RAG/README.md

 ├── src/
 │   ├── parser.py          # Parses and cleans documents
 │   ├── embedder.py        # Embedding and indexing in FAISS
-│   ├── build_index.py     # Full indexing pipeline
+│   └── build_index.py     # Full indexing pipeline
-|── backend.py             # Q&A logic using retriever + LLM
-├── AI_Compliance_Copilot.ipynb  # notebook with full explanation
+├── AI_Compliance_Copilot.ipynb  # Notebook with explanation & demo
-├── compliance_suggestion_questions.md            # questions suggested for test
+└── compliance_suggestion_questions.md  # Test question set
 ```

-> In a production scenario, documents would come directly from Dow Jones internal systems or cloud buckets, not scraped from the internet.
-This download simulation is used here purely for prototyping.
+> In a production scenario, documents would come directly from internal systems or cloud storage, not scraped from public sites.
+This download simulation is used purely for prototyping.

 ## Initial Challenges